slav-gael/dont-go-bad/README.md

 ## Overview
-Don't Go Bad is a website designed to help you find recipes to use that one ingredient on before it goes bad.
+Don't Go Bad is a website designed to help you find recipes to use that one ingredient on before it goes bad supporting a variety of filters.
 It is currently being hosted at https://dont-go-bad.vercel.app

 ## Features
 Don't Go Bad uses TheMealDB API to allow you to search for recipes from an extensive catalogue.
 Optional filters allow the user to search by region, name, main ingredient, and multiple ingredients.
 A pantry feature allows users to store multiple ingredients to search and filter by.